 House Bill 773 (2021) requires the Texas Education Agency to include Program of Study Completers as an indicator within the accountability system.
-To allow districts time to implement aligned programs of study, the following transition timeline provides guidance on how the alignment will be phased-in-over-the next three years.
+To allow districts time to implement aligned programs of study, the following transition timeline provides guidance on how the alignment will be phased in.